 - In Hogan's Heroes, Robert Clary (Lebeau) always wore long sleeved clothes to cover up the serial number he had received in childhood at the concentration camp of Buchenwald

-- And of course Joe Dawson, like his actor, had lost both legs.
+- Joe Dawson, like his actor, had lost both legs.
 Oddly one never thought of Joe as handicapped, he simply had a peculiar walk.

 - Ander's coma/hybridization in the last half-season of Battlestar Galactica was written in after the actor was involved in a car accident so serious that it was initially unclear whether he'd walk again.